SymfonyCasts/vue/sfcasts/ep1/loading.md

 That works *just* fine.

 The `created()` function is called as *soon* as the Vue instance for our component is instantiated.
-That let's us start our AJAX call as *early* as possible.
+That lets us start our AJAX call as *early* as possible.
 By the time it's mounted onto the page, the `products` data may or may *not* yet be available, probably they aren't.
 But it doesn't really matter.
 And we can see this when we
 refresh: the products are *missing* for a moment.